Jabble/tamu-rdm-workshops/modules/04-data-collection/data-collection-notes.md

 - Common types: gene sequence databanks, chemical structures, census data, spatial data portals.

 ### Example
 In order to study changes in bird populations at Big Thicket National Preserve over time, I might combine my own observational data with reference data from previous research projects.

+This would help me to build a picture of population change over time.

 ## Discussion
 *Ask participants for their experiences with different data sources*